 You don’t have to transfer all the money you’ve already invested in your stocks and shares ISA.
 Under the rules, you can:

 - Transfer some or all of the money you’ve invested in previous tax years.
 That means any money that’s been invested before the previous April 5th.
-So, as I write this on March 19th 2018, it would mean money you’d invested before April 5th 2017, if you transfer it before April 5th this year.
+So, as I update this on August 6th 2019, it would mean money you’d invested before April 5th 2019, if you transfer it before April 5th this year.

 - Transfer all the money you’ve invested in the current tax year.
-As I write this on March 19th, that means all the money you’ve invested before April 5th
+As I update this on August 6th, that means all the money you’ve invested after April 5th 2019.

 SAVVY TIP: If you stick to these rules, the money you transfer won’t count towards your current ISA allowance.